Mastering Home Renovation: Your Guide to Drywall Techniques With Tips

 3. Applying a thick final coat: Many people mistakenly apply joint compound too thick when applying the final coat.
 This can cause cracking and an uneven surface.
 It’s best to apply a thin layer of joint compound and feather the edges for a flawless finish.

-See also Is Cement Board Mold Proof?
+See also How to Secure Cement Board

 Pro Tips for a Flawless Finish